codeispoetry/sharepicgenerator/README.md

-Sharepicgenerator with Docker and Webpack.
+Sharepicgenerator with Docker and Gulp.

 ## Installation
  1. Clone this repo with